 2. Choose a method

-  When it comes to creating, tracking and monitoring your budget, there are 4

-  methods.
-Each one is different, but they all are focused on details and
+When it comes to creating, tracking and monitoring your personal budget, there are 4 methods.
+Each one is different, but they all are focused on details and organization.

-  organization.

 - The pen and paper: This old school method still does the trick.
-You just

-  jot down all your sources of income and all your expenses.
+You just jot down all your sources of income and all your expenses.

 - The Spreadsheet: Excel would be the software of choice for this method.
 You can find free samples online so that you don’t have to start from scratch.
 You can organize all the details easily and the math is done for you.